Juha464/Data-Science-Project/README.md

 3.2 Model Training and Evaluation

-We trained and evaluated four machine learning models:
+We trained and evaluated three machine learning models:

 Logistic Regression

 Decision Tree Classifier

 Random Forest Classifier

-Support Vector Machine (SVM)

 Each model was initially evaluated on accuracy, precision, recall, and F1-score.
 Decision Tree emerged as the best-performing model after hyperparameter tuning, which was conducted using GridSearchCV to identify the optimal parameters (criterion, max_depth, min_samples_leaf, min_samples_split).